-Supplemental security income (SSI) is a program designed to provide monetary benefits to low-income citizens who are aged, blind, or disabled.
+Supplemental security income (SSI) is a federal program designed to provide money to low-income citizens who are over 65, blind, or disabled.
 Operated by the Social Security Administration (SSA), this program is only open to those in significant financial need.

 Despite the availability of these benefits, it is not uncommon for the SSA to deny most claims.
 Not only are the requirements strictly enforced, but the administrators are often heavy-handed when it comes to their decisions.

 If you are unsure if you qualify for SSI benefits, schedule an appointment with the Supplemental Security Income lawyers of Rutter Mills as soon as possible.

 What are SSI Benefits?

 If you qualify for SSI, the Social Security Administration will issue direct payments once per month.
 This amount changes each year, and not every applicant will qualify for the maximum.
 As of 2023, the maximum monthly benefit for a single individual is $914.
 It goes up to $1371 if the eligible person has a spouse.

 These benefits are intended to be used for basic household needs.
 This includes food, clothing, and shelter.
 The amount available could be reduced if an applicant is also receiving benefits through another program.
 Lawyers for SSI benefits can provide additional information and answers to your questions on this complex topic.